Learning Abroad Center

 Learning Outcomes

-Students who participate in the Comparative Healthcare & Intern program in London will:
+Participating in the Comparative Healthcare & Intern program in London will allow you to:

-• Gain an understanding of the British National Health Service (NHS) comparing concepts and themes such as epidemiology, funding and delivery of health care and social determinates of health with the U.S. health care system
+• Gain an understanding of the British National Health Service (NHS), comparing concepts and themes such as epidemiology, funding, and delivery of health care, and social determinates of health within the U.S. health care system

 • Deepen cross-cultural understanding through a unique internship that will include an opportunity to learn about and observe the UK health care system